 The historic center does have some interesting attractions though, starting with the Cathedral.
 Built in the 12th century, this church has a beautiful astronomical clock.

-The Santa Maria Alemanna Church was erected by Teutonic knights in the 13th century.
+The Gothic style Santa Maria degli Alemanni Church was constructed by Teutonic knights in the 13th century.

 The San Francesco Church dates from the 15th and the Montevergine Monastery from the 18th century.